umaurosli/covid19_mys/README.md

 ## Covid19_mys_stats

+This data consists of daily statistics of Covid19 in Malaysia that KKM announced and shared every day.
+This dataset are build because KKM dont have dataset for **active cases**, patients in ICU, Patients who are using ventilator.

 Data will update by 2 phases per day.

 1. Daily Cases will update since KKM's announcement will just announce daily cases and total cumulative cases.